×

 When should we plan to arrive in Costa Rica?

-We ask that teams arrive between 11am and 2pm on the first day of their selected trip.
+We ask that teams arrive before 6pm on the first day of their selected trip.
 If you are unable to arrive in this window of time, please contact your mission trip support person prior to booking airfare so that we can ensure that you will have transportation available upon arrival.

 How will we know where to go at the airport when we arrive?
 Who will meet our group in-country?